odinga-kevin/noip/README.md

 # The API supports the following actions:

 - Checking the state of your active noip hostnames and confirming those expiring in 7 days.
-You can create a cron script to confirm expiring hostnames automatically
+You can create a cron script to confirm expiring hostnames after every 23 days.
 - Adding new hostnames
 - Deleting a hostname, and
 - Updating a hostname